 At the beginning of the twentieth century, Canadian-born men were widely distributed across North America.
-Table 1 shows the proportions of working-age men by birthplace or ethnic group living in eastern and western Canada and the northern and western United States.9 These figures are derived from the 1901 Canadian manuscript census sample prepared by the Canadian Families Project, and the new 1/200 preliminary IPUMS sample of the U.S. 1900 manuscript census.10 The Canadian census asked for mother tongue, and we use mother tongue French and birthplace anywhere in Canada as our definition of French Canadian.
+Table 1 shows the proportions of working-age men by birthplace or ethnic group living in eastern and western Canada and the northern and western United States.
+These figures are derived from the 1901 Canadian manuscript census sample prepared by the Canadian Families Project, and the new 1/200 preliminary IPUMS sample of the U.S. 1900 manuscript census.
+The Canadian census asked for mother tongue, and we use mother tongue French and birthplace anywhere in Canada as our definition of French Canadian.
 Over 90 percent of white, native-born, non-French Canadians were mother tongue English, and we use the terms "Other Canadian" and "anglophone" interchangeably.
-The U.S. 1900 Census roughly divided "Canadians" (which includes Newfoundlanders) into "English Canadians" and "French in different regions to personal characteristics.
+The U.S. 1900 census roughly divided "Canadians" (which includes Newfoundlanders) into "English Canadians" and "French Canadians."
+For greater compatibility with the 1870 and 1880 IPUMS samples, which do not make this distinction, we used names of family members (both surname and given name) to distinguish "French" and "other" Canadians.
+In the canadians of the control of

-9 The implied total working-age male population of eastern Canada was 1.36 million, of western Canada .22 million.
+9 The implied total working-age male population of eastern Canada was 1.36 million, of western Canada 0.22 million.
 Most men of aboriginal and Asian origin lived in the west.
 Virtually none of these men would have been able to vote.

 10 The CFP project was conducted at the University of Victoria.
-Five percent of dwellings were randomly selected from each of the129 reels of microfilm of the manuscript census, and population information was entered for all residents of the sampled dwelling.
+Five percent of dwellings were randomly selected from each of the 129 reels of microfilm of the manuscript census, and population information was entered for all residents of the sampled dwelling.
 We eliminated the duplicates that occur because some people owned multiple dwellings, which results in a sample of approximately 262,000 individuals.
 Most variables in the CFP have been coded to be as comparable as possible to the IPUMS samples, although this is not the case for the occupation variables.
-Sager, "National Sample," and Ruggles and Sobek, "Integrated Public Use Microdata."
-Unlike the 1901 Census sample used in Green, MacKinnon and Minns (2002), the CFP sample covers the whole country.
+Sager, "National Sample"; and Ruggles and Sobek, "Integrated Public Use Microdata."
+Unlike the 1901 Census sample used in Green, MacKinnon and Minns, "Dominion," the CFP sample covers the whole country.